NordicPlayground/nrf5-sdk-for-eddystone/README.md

 3. Drag and drop the `nrf5_sdk_for_eddystone.hex` file on the JLINK drive to automatically program the nRF52 DK.

-4. Install the nRF Beacon for Eddystone Android App from [Play Store](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrfbeacon.nearby).
+4. Install the nRF Beacon for Eddystone Android App from [Play Store](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrfbeacon.nearby) (available soon).

 5. Follow the [instructions on how to use the App](https://github.com/NordicSemiconductor/Android-nRF-Beacon-for-Eddystone).